AhmedMourad0/Sherlock3/README.md

 - Use AndroidX's App Startup
 - Anonymous authentication as a firestore fallback strategy when the user is signed in but not with Firebase.
-- Use Monads to abstract over data types (RxJava, Coroutines,...) in data modules.
-- Replace RxJava with Kotlin Coroutines and Flow.
-- Firebase Cloud Functions.
-- LiveQuery (allowing users to register their search parameters for live updates and sending them notifications when a child with high likelihood for a match is found).
 - Timeline (shows a live feed of newly missing or found children near you)
 - Go Multiplatform (hopefully Dagger2 will be ported by then, I need